RodrickJones/jtictactoe/README.md

 | --difficulty | easy, medium, hard, impossible | hard | The difficulty of the AI opponent | --difficulty=impossible
 | --theme | dark, light | light | The style theme to use for the application | --theme=dark

+E.g. if you want to verse the impossible AI with the Dark theme, use ``` java -jar jtictactoe.jar --difficulty=impossible --theme=dark``` via the command line

 ### Prerequisites

 [Java JRE 8+](https://java.com/en/download/)